d2s/Documentation/docs/DIYNAS.md

 ## The NAS (HW)

-**Important : July 2017** New HW is installed in NAS.
+**July 2017** New HW is installed in NAS.

-Important : May 2017 Please be advised that my NAS HW is under revision and to be replaced.
-I will update this pages after new HW is installed and up and running.
-New HW will be based upon [recommendations](https://forums.freenas.org/index.php?resources/freenas%C2%AE-quick-hardware-guide.7/) by the FreeNAS team.
-For the moment I am back on stock FreeBSD 11.
-Imported zpools created in FreeNAS.
+New HW in NAS is based upon [recommendations](https://forums.freenas.org/index.php?resources/freenas%C2%AE-quick-hardware-guide.7/) by the FreeNAS team.

-My FreeNAS started dying after 2-3 days operation a couple of weeks ago.
+The **old** NAS HW which was running FreeNAS started dying after 2-3 days operation.
 No traces why, just dropped network connections and a reboot was the only way to get it up and running again.
-As I understand the HW in my NAS is not compliant to HW [recommendations](https://forums.freenas.org/index.php?resources/freenas%C2%AE-quick-hardware-guide.7/).
-But, so far, stock FreeBSD 11 is running OK.
+As I understand the HW in my NAS is not compliant to HW

-The plan now is to spend some time to get the correct HW pieces for FreeNAS box.
-Until then I am only using mye FreeBSD 11 server as backup server (by using RsyncOSX).

 ### New HW for NAS.

-[Nerd Monkey](http://www.nerd-monkey.com/test-6-nas__expert_for_up_to_6_drives_with_ecc_memory_aes_ni_and_ipmi) wrote an article utilizing the ASRock E3C226D2I MB and Kingston KVR16E11/8 ValueRAM, equal MB and memory as my new NAS HW.

 June 2017 I ditched the old NAS HW and installed new HW components.
 My NAS is build by the following components.
 The components in NAS is server components and a bit more expensive than desktop components.